Ohio vs. Akron NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

+- Ohio and its opponents have combined for 55 points -- this matchup's point total -- just once this season.

-- Ohio has combined with its opponents to put up more than 55 points only once this year.
+- Akron has combined with its opponents to score more than 55 points in three of four games this season.

-- So far this season, 75% of Akron's games (3/4) have had more combined points than Saturday's total of 55.
+- The combined points per game average of the two teams, 32.8, is 22.2 points fewer than Saturday's over/under.

-- The two teams combine to score 32.8 points per game, 22.2 less than the total in this contest.
+- The 79.8 points per game these two squads have allowed to opponents this season are 24.8 more than the 55 over/under in this contest.

-- This contest's total is 24.8 points lower than the 79.8 these two squads combine to give up per game in 2021.

-- The Bobcats and their opponents score an average of 52.3 points per game, 2.7 fewer than Saturday's total.
+- Bobcats games have an average total of 52.3 points this season, 2.7 fewer than Saturday's over/under.

-- The 56 PPG average total in Zips games this season is one point more than this game's over/under.
+- In 2021, games involving the Zips have averaged a total of 56 points, one more than the set over/under in this contest.

 Ohio Stats and Trends

-- The Bobcats have been favored by 9.5 points or more one time this season and have not covered the spread in any of them.

-- Ohio's games this year have hit the over on two of four set point totals (50%).
+- Ohio's games this year have gone over the total in two out of four opportunities (50%).

-- This year, the Bobcats have turned the ball over five times, three more than the Zips' takeaways (2).
+- The Bobcats have turned the ball over five times this season, three more turnovers than the Zips have forced (2).

 - Find the latest spread and moneyline odds for Ohio at SISportsbook.